Frequency-adaptive tensor neural networks for high-dimensional multi-scale problems: Introduction

-Due to F-Principle, the solutions to multi-scale problems obtained using DNNs are often of low accuracy.
-To address this issue, multi-scale Deep Neural Networks (MscaleDNNs) \cite{liu2020multi, zhang2023correction} employ a radial down-scaling mapping in the frequency domain.
-This radial mapping is independent of dimensionality, making MscaleDNNs particularly well-suited for high-dimensional problems.
-Another effective strategy is the use of Fourier feature mapping \cite{tancik2020fourier} or random Fourier feature mapping \cite{wang2021eigenvector}, both of which enhance a network’s ability to capture high-frequency components by transforming the original low-frequency input into a richer frequency space.
-However, both approaches involve several pre-defined parameters, and their performance is sensitive to the choice of these parameters.
-To address this limitation, Huang et al. \cite{huang2024frequency} proposed frequency-adaptive MscaleDNNs, based on a rigorous analysis of the approximation error about DNNs.
+To overcome the spectral bias of neural networks in learning high-frequency components, several frequency-enhanced strategies have been developed for DNN-based methods.
+Multi-scale Deep Neural Networks (MscaleDNNs) \cite{liu2020multi, zhang2023correction} employ radial down-scaling mappings in the frequency domain, which transform high-frequency components into lower-frequency ones that are easier for standard networks to learn.
+Since these radial mappings are independent of the spatial dimension, MscaleDNNs are particularly attractive for high-dimensional multi-scale problems.
+Another effective strategy is to use Fourier feature mappings \cite{tancik2020fourier} or random Fourier feature mappings \cite{wang2021eigenvector}, which enrich the input representation and enhance the network's ability to capture high-frequency components.
+Despite their effectiveness, these approaches usually rely on pre-defined frequency parameters, and their performance can be sensitive to the choice of these parameters.
+To reduce such parameter sensitivity, Huang et al. \cite{huang2024frequency} proposed frequency-adaptive MscaleDNNs based on a rigorous analysis of the approximation error of DNNs.
 Leveraging the Discrete Fourier Transform (DFT), this adaptive approach dynamically adjusts the frequency features during training, thereby improving both robustness and accuracy for multi-scale problems.
-It is alos worth noting that both the radial down-scaling mapping and Fourier feature mapping can be naturally extended to TNNs, as demonstrated in \cite{wang2021eigenvector}.
-Such extensions can significantly enhance the performance of TNNs in solving high-dimensional multi-scale problems, though they remain sensitive to parameter choices.
+However, the integration of such adaptive frequency mechanisms into TNN frameworks for high-dimensional multi-scale problems remains largely unexplored.